 An example of a conflict would be decreasing the capacity of a building/floor/area to a number lower than the shifts already booked on it.
 In this situation, the conflict will be that more shifts are booked than the capacity allows.

-Conflicts were already 'part' of Office Shifts.
+Conflicts were already 'part' of Mapiq.
 The example given above, is a great example of what many Administrators were not always aware of.
 The Conflicts now give the administrator a warning of how some actions will impact the employees.
 Always be mindful when publishing changes with conflicts.

 Review your building